 The Lex 100 verdict on CMS

-The firm: CMS is a future-facing, global law firm well equipped to help clients confront challenges and seize opportunities with confidence.
-CMS put the interests of clients at the heart of everything they do across their 70+ offices in 40+ countries in the UK, Europe, the Middle East, Asia and South America.
-With more than 1,000 partners and 4,500 lawyers, CMS work in cross-border teams to deliver top quality, practical advice no matter how complex the situation.
+The firm: CMS is a future-facing, global law firm well-equipped to help clients confront challenges and seize opportunities with confidence.
+It puts the interests of clients at the heart of everything it does across 70+ offices in 40+ countries in the UK, Europe, the Middle East, Asia and South America.
+With more than 1,000 partners and 4,800 lawyers, CMS works in cross-border teams to deliver top-quality, practical advice no matter how complex the situation.

 About the firm